Moat Lane Junction railway station: History

 Both originating railways became part of the Cambrian Railways.
 Beyond Llanidloes, the Mid-Wales Railway to Brecon was opened in 1864, but was operated separately until 1888, passengers needing to change at Llanidloes.
 From that date, trains ran through from Moat Lane Junction.

 Reflecting the lower status of the earlier Llanidloes line, through running of passenger trains from Newtown to the Mid-Wales line eventually ceased, and the original single platform sufficed throughout its life.

 The station closed on 31 December 1962 together with passenger services to Llanidloes and Brecon.
 Shortly after closure the station was demolished apart from a small section of platform, now occupied by farming equipment.
+The first station (closed in 1863) became a private house.